SaravananKrishnan/BRE/COBREX-CLI/Benchmarksuite/evaluation.md

 | 24   | IB4OP01      | 5                       | 248                 | 102         | 24                          | 54.17                         | 54.17                                 | 0                                  | 60                                      | 0                                       |
 |     | Average      | 4.33                    | 232.83              | 26.75       | 6.25                        | 61.41                         | 58.16                                 | 34.20                              | 76.60                                   | 47.83                                   |

+All of the above mentioed programs can be found [here](https://github.com/Samveg-techie/BusinessRuleExtraction).

 ## Explanation of Columns

 - **S.No:** Serial number of the program.